eXascaleInfolab/CDTool/README.md

 # Examples

-- Decompose the matrix `example.txt` and store the result of the decomposition
+- Decompose the matrix `example.txt` and store the result of its decomposition
 ```bash
     $ ./cdec -task dec -act res -input example.txt
 ```